ccilab-doshisha/SDJC/README.md

 ```

 ### Model List
-The Japanese sentence embedding models trained by us are listed as following.
+The Japanese sentence embedding models trained by us are listed as follows.

+You can also check other Japanese sentence embedding models trained by us in our previous work.
 | Model |
 | ----- |
 | [MU-Kindai/Japanese-SimCSE-BERT-base-unsup](https://huggingface.co/MU-Kindai/Japanese-SimCSE-BERT-base-unsup) |